masonforest/www.masonforest.com/_posts/2019-03-29-why-im-not-building-an-ethereum-2-node.markdown

 There's also quite a bit of centralization of power around one company:
 Consensys.
 First off, I respect what Consensys has done for the space.
 They've probably done more good for the industry than any other company thus far.
-That said, they are a company and therefore they have to make money.
-It seems suspicious that they've partnered with [banks, big pharma, fossil fuel companies](https://entethalliance.org/membership/) and an [oppressive regime](https://en.wikipedia.org/wiki/Human_rights_in_Dubai).
-It's possible that they are doing these things with the best intentions but it I have my doubts.
-If they aren't I worry those already in power will gain too much control over the Ethereum ecosystem.
+Like with Ethereum I think it's important to give respectful criticism in the space.
+With that in mind it seems suspicious to me that they've partnered with [banks, big pharma, fossil fuel companies](https://entethalliance.org/membership/) and an [oppressive regime](https://en.wikipedia.org/wiki/Human_rights_in_Dubai).
+I don't believe in a world which is black and white and I recognize that sometimes it's beneficial to be collaborative with those already in power.
+I worry though, that those partnerships could allow those already in power will gain too much control over the Ethereum ecosystem.
 Again, I don't mean to flame on Consensys I'm just stating the facts.
 If anyone wants to discuss this more I'd be happy to.

 Ethereum 2.0 is promising a lot.
-If at some point in the next 5 years we're running an network sharded across thousands of consumer grade laptops which can run eWASM contracts I'll be thoroughly impressed.
+If at some point in the next 5 years we're running an network sharded across thousands of consumer grade laptops which can run eWASM contracts and we've managed to keep it out of the hands of "The Man" I'll be thoroughly impressed.
 Still, I don't have enough confidence in that vision to devote a serious amount of time to it.
 In the mean time I'll continue my work on [Ellipticoin](http://www.ellipticoin.org/).